Zeioth/dooku.nvim/README.md

 ## What documentation plugin should I use?
 Often, people wonder what documentation plugin they should use.
 Their purpose is quite different.

+* Doge.vim: Helper to write code comments inside your code.
 * Dooku.nvim: It generates the actual `html` documentation, and open it on the browser.
 Depending the language it will use `Doxygen`, `typedoc`, `rustdoc`, `godoc`, or any other.
-* Doge.vim: Helps you to write code comments inside your comments.

 ## Supported languages